luschmar/go-mqtt-to-traccar/README.md

 # go-mqtt-to-traccar
-Transfer data from a LGT-92 Device to TTN/MQTT into Traccar.
+Transfer data from a LGT-92 Device or T1000-B to TTN/MQTT into Traccar.

 ## Setup